Mulino what is it and how to choose the thread

 - Video: storage and organization of threads of mulina

-Today, many are engaged in needlework, namelyEmbroidered with a cross, since this is the most common and simple method.
-The main material is the thread of a mule.
-The modern market offers a diverse selection of color palette and manufacturers.
-To learn more about embroidering floss, you need to understand their diversity and subtlety of handling them.
+Today, many people are engaged in handicrafts, namelycross stitching, as this is the most common and simple method.
+The main material is floss threads.
+The modern market offers a wide range of colors and manufacturers.
+To learn more about embroidery with floss threads, you need to understand their variety and the intricacies of handling them.
 The selection of threads is also an important point in the work.
-For beginner needlewomen the collection of floss is the best.
-It will facilitate the selection process.
-If you want to admire your creation even at night, you can try the glowing threads.
+For beginner needlewomen, a floss set is the best choice.
+It will make the selection process easier.
+If you want to admire your creation even at night, you can try luminous threads.

 How to make a right choice